pmunts/muntsos/README.txt

     and thin servers have been moved to the attic.

 -   23 February 2025 -- Added initial support for the 64-bit BeaglePlay.
-    Next up will probably be the 64-bit RISC-V VisionFive 2.
+    Next up will probably be the 64-bit VisionFive 2.
 I have already built a GCC 14.2.0 riscv64 cross-toolchain for MuntsOS.

+-   4 March 2025 -- Support for the BeaglePlay is now done.
+See
+    Application Note #19 for more information.

 Quick Setup Instructions for the Impatient